Xiaohan-Tian/celshading/README.md

 Notes:

-- The color difference between lighted portion and shadowed portion can be adjusted via the "Factor" attribute of the purple-boxed "Mix Shader" shader.
+- You can adjust the color difference between the lighted portion and shadowed portion via the "Factor" attribute of the purple-boxed "Mix Shader" shader.
 - The color of the shadow can be adjusted by changing the first color of the "Color Ramp" node in the red box.

 ![Adjust Parameters](res/guide-01-adjust-parameters.png?raw=true "Adjust Parameters")

 #### Convert to Emission Material

-This feature can convert the first meterial into a flat-color or a flat-image material which won't response to any light and shadow.
+This feature can convert the first material into a flat-color or flat-image material that won't respond to any light or shadow.

 Prerequisites:

-- Selected object must has at least one material, and only the first material will be converted to CelShading material.
+- The selected object must have at least one material, and only the first material will be converted to a CelShading material.
-- The first material of the selected object must has either a "Principled BSDF" shader or a "Image Texture" node.
+- The first material of the selected object must have either a "Principled BSDF" shader or an "Image Texture" node.

 Usage: